Arborator/arborator-backend/app/klang/README.md

 - my_sample.intervals.conll
 - my_sample.mp3

+check that:
+- each sample must be in a subfolder with the same name, my_sample
+- the conll file must have the same name and end with intervals.conll, in your case my_sample.conll not *conllu*
+- aligns must be in miliseconds
+- private is set to false if you want others than admins to access the project.

 ## Technical information:

 When running Klang, it will save the user data into *transcription.json* files that look like this for each user that worked